SRS’s e-ink based solutions:

 - labels show a very clear, sharp image from any angle.

-How can labels be affixed to shelves?
+How can digital shelf labels be affixed to shelves?

 At the bottom of the shelves shown in the top picture are transparent label rails, and the labels are placed in them.
 The labels are fixed in the rails and can only be removed or shifted with a special magnetic tool.
 But the labels can be placed not only on rails but also on the bars holding the blisters, one by one.
 In addition, a wide variety of custom holders are available.